 The dossier must be accompanied by the Expo's general regulations, the participation contracts that will be addressed to the future participants, the documents establishing and guaranteeing compensation in case of cancellation and any special regulations regarding the theme, the financial and material conditions for participation and the measures to minimize participation costs.

-It is only after the registration or the recognition of an Expo project that the host country can officially begin developing and implementing the event, including:
+It is only after the registration or the recognition of an Expo project that the host country officially begins preparations for the event, including:

-During this phase, Expo organizers are required to report regularly (twice a year) to the different BIE bodies:
+During this phase, Expo organisers are required to report regularly (twice a year) to the BIE:

-The Expo lasts 3 to 6 months according to its category.
-The scope of the event and its millions of visitors imply very tight logistics, extreme coordination and an intense calendar of events and activities.
-During this period, the organizing teams can go up to several thousand people, including volunteers.
+The Expo lasts up to three or six months according to its category.
+The scope of the event and its millions of visitors require very tight logistics, careful coordination and an extremely busy calendar of events and activities.
+During this period, the organising team may be composed of several thousand people, including volunteers.

 The closing of the Expo is the beginning of a new life for the area.
 A team is created to ensure the good management of the post-Expo plan and make sure the site is transformed to fit the development needs of the region.

 The BIE accompanies countries in this post-Expo phase and verifies that the plan presented during the preparation of the Expo is being properly implemented.